 What are your favorite bags for replacing plastic ones?

 I hope the new year treats you well.
-Sending warm wishes, happiness, and great vibes your way.
+I am sending warm wishes, happiness, and great vibes your way.

 Until next time,